Holiday Schedule FAQs

 Q: Is the holiday schedule for all Kent State locations?

-A: Yes, including the College of Podiatric Medicine and the Regional Academic Center at Twinsburg.
+A: Yes, including the College of Podiatric Medicine and the Twinsburg Academic Center.

 Q: Does the holiday schedule include all staff employees?